Aniketgupta03/Hackathon/README.md

 # ChatterWeb

 ChatterWeb is an ALL-IN-ONE chatting website.
+~NOTE~

-  <li>Please execute Index.html in the ChatterWeb folder.
+Please execute Index.html in the ChatterWeb folder.